TendonScan® Post Tension Tendon Inspection Service

-TendonScan® is a comprehensive post tension tendon inspection service that utilizes the latest in non destructive evaluation (NDE) and nondestructive testing (NDT) technologies to locate and assess voids, water, bleeding grout (grout not cured) as well as section loss (loss of metallic area) and corrosion in external tendons of segmental structures.
+TendonScan® is a comprehensive post tension tendon inspection service that utilizes the latest in non destructive evaluation (NDE) and nondestructive testing (NDT) technologies to locate section loss (loss of metallic area) and corrosion in external tendons of segmental structures.

-We have two separate patented portable units, one that utilizes RF an advancement in ECT Electrical Capacitance Imaging which locates air, water and bleeding grout and another that utilizes Magnetic Flux Leakage to detect corrosion and locate section loss within a post tension tendon.
+We have two separate patented portable units that utilizes RF an advancement in MFL Magnetic Flux Leakage to detect corrosion and locate section loss within a post tension tendon.

 A proprietary tendon condition assessment report is generated identifying locations and sizes of any discontinuities.

-Both TendonScan® units utilizes proprietary patented leading edge non-destructive testing (NDT) technology.
-The nondestructive testing NDT method used is based on RF an advancement over the outdated Electrical Capacitance (ECT).
-RF and Magnetic Flux Leakage are the industry’s newest NDT technologies that allows our inspectors to perform MRI like inspections of external bridge tendons.
+TendonScan® units utilizes proprietary patented leading edge non-destructive testing (NDT) technology and comes in a 240 and 360 degree unit.
+For tendons that lay on the ground or are on the exterior of a wall the 240 degree unit is utilized.
+When the entire tendon is exposed the 360 degree unit can be utilized.
+Magnetic Flux Leakage is the industry’s newest NDT technologies that allows our inspectors to perform MRI like inspections of external bridge tendons.

 The most advanced nondestructive evaluation “NDE” of external tendons within a segmental bridge structure can show where tendons need to be immediately repaired or replaced.

-The average inspection team is composed of three personnel, the equipment weights lightweight, self propelled, operates on battery power with wireless connectivity to the control station.
+The average inspection team is composed of two personnel, the equipment is lightweight, self propelled, operates on battery power with wireless connectivity to the control station.

 The inspections are real-time with minimum back office processing.
 TendonScan® provides the quantitative data the department of transportation requires to properly allocate their asset to conduct repairs in order of importance.
 An advanced condition assessment report is provided to the asset owner.